 Bagan is one of those places that no words can accurately describe.
 It really has to be seen to be believed.
-The Bagan pagodas are just spellbinding.
+The Bagan pagodas are just spellbinding and Bagan is one of the top places to visit in Myanmar.

 I don’t know of anywhere else like it.

-With over 12 years of travel under my belt, exploring 54 countries on six continents, the two days exploring the Bagan pagodas was one of the best travel experiences I have had.
+With over 18 years of travel under my belt, exploring 66 countries on six continents, the two days of exploring the best temples in Bagan was one of the best travel experiences I have had.
 Ever.

 It really is as good as you have heard it to be, even better in fact.
 I hadn’t expected that.

-Bagan is one of the most significant archaeological sites in South East Asia but, due to the fact that the country has been closed off from the outside world for over 50 years, it is still relatively unknown.
+Bagan is one of the most significant archaeological sites in South East Asia and a UNESCO World Heritage Site, but due to the fact that the country has been closed off from the outside world for over 50 years, it is still relatively unknown.
 This is changing fast.

 The Bagan pagodas sit over a vast, flat plain in central Myanmar, in various stages of decay.